 What kinds of beers do y’all do?

 We mostly make balanced, complex, and interesting session strength beers.
 While many of our beers fall into well-defined categories, we also make amalgamations that don’t abide by distinct guidelines.
 Likewise, we make a range of 6 to 10% abv ales and lagers throughout the year.

 We brew for season (Maibock, Marzen, Saison, Wheat Beers, etc) and we brew what we fancy (IIPAs, Rauchbier, collaborations, etc) as often as we like.
 We started with just 4 styles bottled and all beers available in keg, but we’ve outgrown that approach.
 We now release many of our seasonal and experimental beers in bottle and soon enough we will offer our beers in cans.
 The names are often in jest, the result of some bizarre conversation in the brewery or over a beer in the Tap House.

-The Mondo Tap House offers visitors the opportunity to experience the full range of core beers, seasonals and our experimental pilot batches.
+We’ve also got a Tap House on-site at the brewery, offering visitors the opportunity to experience the full range of core beers, seasonals and our experimental pilot batches.
 On occasion we open the doors between the brewery and the Tap House, crank up the music, and celebrate birthdays, beery holidays, and the arrival of friends from around the world.